 As discussed above, not all of the Governor's proposed alternative has been adopted by the Navy since not all aspects of that proposal would meet the Navy's purpose of and need for the FRTC Modernization.
-However, the Navy has worked to incorporate the Governor's proposed alternative to the extent practicable; as a result, much of the Governor's proposal is reflected in Alternative 3.
+However, the Navy has worked to incorporate the Governor's proposed alternative to the extent practicable in Alternative 3.